nuhgooyin/net-nurture/README.md

   - Users are able to search for specific contacts by name.
   - Users are able to filter contacts by tags.
   - Using open-source LLM APIs, summarize the user’s conversations with each of their contacts, with new messages from contacts afterwards being received through webhook and input with the previously summarized conversations to create an updated summary.
-  - Email sequencing: Allow users to set automated emails (i.e., user-pre-written emails sent to a specific contact after x number of days).
+  - Users are able to set automated emails (i.e., user-pre-written emails sent to a specific contact after x number of days).

 - **Target Audience**: